nextgin/commons-datetimeperiod/README.md

 ### `DateTimePeriod boundaries()`

-Calculates the boundary period that encompasses all periods in this collection.
+Calculates the boundary period that encompasses all periods in the collection.

 ![](./docs/images/collection-boundaries.svg)